 The backlog will be cleared and issues need to be added manually from now on.

 To switch to adding issues by predefined query:

 Go to the Backlog tab.

 Select Search Query.

 Create your query by applying various criteria, such as Assignee, Creation Date, Tag, etc.:

 The backlog will be filtered and only issues that match your predefined criteria will be added to the backlog.

 Configure issue board cards

 On an issue board, issues are displayed as cards.
-You can choose what attributes will be shown on each card: such as issue ID, status, due date, attachment preview, or other issue fields.
+You can choose what attributes (issue fields) will be shown on each card: such as issue ID, status, due date, attachment preview, or other issue fields.

 You can only display issue fields which are enabled in the Issue fields settings.